What is Gate Valve?

 1st is screwed bonnet: This is the simplest design available and it is used for inexpensive valves.

-2nd is bolted-bonnet: This is the most popular design and used in a large number of gate valves.
-This requires a gasket to seal the joint between the body and bonnet.
+2nd is bolted-bonnet: This is the most popular design and is used in a large number of gate valves.
+This requires a gasket to seal the joint between the body and the bonnet.

 3rd is Welded-Bonnet: This is a popular design where disassembly is not required.
 They are lighter in weight than their bolted-bonnet counterparts.